smarty56/CSICode-V1M/README.md

 - **Align with project goals.**
   Before making major changes, please check in to make sure your ideas fit with the long-term direction of the project.

+- **Issues list.**
+  If you see an open Issue you would like to tackle, please post a quick comment calling "dibs" before you start working.
+  This helps avoid duplicate efforts where multiple contributors work on the same thing.

 - **Keep Pull Requests (PRs) focused and small.**
   PRs should ideally cover a **single feature or fix**.